-- If you anticipate an increase in taxable income this year, in 2018, and are expecting a bonus at year-end, try to get it before December 31.
+Year-end bonus.
+If you anticipate an increase in taxable income this year, in 2019, and are expecting a bonus at year-end, try to get it before December 31.
 Keep in mind, however, that contractual bonuses are different, in that they are typically not paid out until the first quarter of the following year.
-Therefore, any taxes owed on a contractual bonus would not be due until you file your 2019 tax return in 2020.
+Therefore, any taxes owed on a contractual bonus would not be due until you file your 2020 tax return in 2021.
 Don’t hesitate to call the office if you have any questions about this.

 Deductible expenses such as medical expenses and charitable contributions can be prepaid this year using a credit card.
-Examples of deductible expenses include charitable contributions and medical expenses.
 This strategy works because deductions may be taken based on when the expense was charged on the credit card, not when the bill was paid.
-Likewise with checks.
-For example, if you charge a medical expense in December but pay the bill in January, assuming it’s an eligible medical expense, it can be taken as a deduction on your 2018 tax return.
+Likewise, with checks.
+For example, if you charge a medical expense in December but pay the bill in January, assuming it’s an eligible medical expense, it can be taken as a deduction on your 2019 tax return.

-- If your company grants stock options, then you may want to exercise the option or sell stock acquired by exercise of an option this year.
-Use this strategy if you think your tax bracket will be higher in 2019.
+Stock options.
+If your company grants stock options, then you may want to exercise the option or sell stock acquired by exercising an option this year.
+Use this strategy if you think your tax bracket will be higher in 2020.
 Generally, exercising this option is a taxable event; sale of the stock is almost always a taxable event.

-- If you’re self-employed, send invoices or bills to clients or customers this year to be paid in full by the end of December; however, make sure you keep an eye on estimated tax requirements.
+Invoices.
+If you’re self-employed, send invoices or bills to clients or customers this year to be paid in full by the end of December; however, make sure you keep an eye on estimated tax requirements.

 Accelerating Income and Deductions